mesosphere-backup/dcos-docker/README.md

 Most standard distribution kernels should have this by default.
 On some older kernels you may need to manually install this module with `modprobe dummy` before starting the container cluster.

+## Github Pull Request (PR) Labels

+Various labels used on pull requests and what they mean

+ - `Work in progress` The code is a work in progress / not yet ready to be reviewed or acted upon by others.
+It can be handy to open up a PR in order to share work / ideas with others.
+Use this label to indicate the PR isn't intended to be reviewed or merged.
+ - `Request for comment` The code is some idea which may or may not land, but there are questions if the approach is right.
+Review should focus on whether or not it is overall a good idea to do this and how to structure it.
+ - `Ready for review` The author thinks the PR is ready to land, and is looking for a review in order to get it in.
+The PR may bounce back to "work in progress" or "request for comment" if it needs more work or discussion.
+Might also just do all the review and fixup with the label attached.